-Canada offers comfortable lifestyle and a wide set of immigration programs that attract people from around the world.
+Canada offers a comfortable lifestyle and a wide set of immigration programs that attract people from around the world.
 They chase permanent residence in Canada and a job, in that scenario, can help speed up the immigration process and then adapt to a new place.

-Although there might be a few hiccups along the way when finding a job in Canada as an immigrant, with the knowledge on how the job market works there you may have more chances for success.
+Although there might be a few hiccups along the way when finding a job in Canada as an immigrant, with the knowledge of how the job market works there you may have more chances for success.

 What Do You Need to Know about Jobs in Canada?

 During your job market research you may need to cover some crucial aspects of job hunting:

 - Why job offer is important for immigration?
 Jump there.

 - Where can immigrants find a job?
 Jump there.

 - How to prepare resume & cover letters?
 Jump there.

 To find out the answer to the latter question you may keep reading this article.
 We will walk you through the actual jobs and the classification used to sort jobs when related to immigration purposes.